newenclave/mico/README.md

 ```

 *   **Reference object**
-    The object that contains an other object.
+    The object that contains another object.
     Now I can change the values in arrays, tables (hashes) and the environment
 ```
     >>> m["three"] = 3 // m["three"] returns a reference object